 - Tonic: Restore or improve health or well-being.

 Patanjali Divya Gulkand Health Benefits

-Due to detoxifying and blood purifying action, it is beneficial for skin such as suppurating skin conditions; eczema, psoriasis, urticaria, itching and irritation.
+Due to detoxifying, and blood purifying action, it is beneficial for the skin such as suppurating skin conditions; eczema, psoriasis, urticaria, itching, and irritation.

 - It boosts immunity.